k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/07_vector_db_intro.md

    - **Why choose this**: This is the fastest route to production, designed for teams that want a fully automated "hands-off" pipeline where the service handles the parsing, chunking, and embedding logic automatically.
      It fits for large-scale datasets and high query volumes.
    - **Examples**: AWS Bedrock Knowledge Bases, Vertex AI Search.
-2. **Purpose-built dedicated vector databases** (managed storage)
+2. **Purpose-built, dedicated vector databases** (managed storage)
-   - **The approach**: The database infrastructure is managed, but the organization remains responsible for the indexing process (the pipeline that reads, chunks, and embeds the files).
+   - **The approach**: The database infrastructure is managed, but the organization remains responsible for the indexing process — the pipeline that reads, chunks, and embeds the files.
    - **Why choose this**: Organizations choose this model because it provides specialized high-performance indexing and hybrid search that can handle billions of vectors with sub-second latency, offering full architectural control without the burden of server maintenance.
    - **Examples**: Pinecone, Weaviate, Milvus, Qdrant.
-3. **Traditional databases with vector extensions** (non-managed) In this model, vector search is implemented as an extension to an existing relational database.
-Vectors are stored alongside structured data and accessed using standard database drivers and SQL-based queries.
+3. **Traditional databases with vector extensions** (non-managed)

+   In this model, vector search is implemented as an extension to an existing relational database.
+Vectors are stored alongside structured data and accessed through standard database drivers and SQL-based queries.
    - **The approach:** Vector search is implemented as an extension to an existing relational database.
 Vectors are stored alongside structured data and accessed via standard SQL.
    - **Why choose this**: This is ideal for operational simplicity, data locality, and keeping sensitive organizational data within your own controlled infrastructure.
    - **Examples**: SQLite + `vec0`, PostgreSQL + `pgvector`.